Fix Mac Won't Restart or Restart Not Working: Complete Guide

 PAGE CONTENT:

-Is your Mac refusing to restart?
-It might be annoying when your Mac won't restart correctly, especially if you use it for business or personal purposes.
-Whether your Mac is stuck on a black screen, simply won't reboot, or fails to function correctly after attempting to restart, this guide will walk you through various fixes to solve the issue.
+Is your Mac can't reboot?
+It might be annoying when your Mac won't restart correctly.
+This is especially true if you use it for business or personal purposes.
+If your Mac gets stuck, simply won't reboot, or fails to function correctly, this guide will help you fix the issue.

 Mac won't restart